 If you read my blog post “Don’t Share the Road”, you’ll get an idea on what my beliefs are regarding cyclists who ride on city and mountain roads.
 They endanger not only their own lives but the lives of motorists, other cyclists and walking pedestrians.
 In their minds, they have the same rights as motorists.
 They feel entitled to “special clearance rights” given by passing cars.
 This is true in marked cross-walks but not on long stretches of urban streets or thin, shoulderless, two-lane mountain roads.

-On a personal level, I’ve worked with traumatic brain injury survivors for the last 7 ½ years.
-Out of the hundreds and hundreds of patients I’ve taken care of, about 10 or so have been victims of motor vehicle verses cycling accidents.
+On a personal level, I’ve worked with traumatic brain injury survivors since 2006.
+Out of the thousands of patients I’ve taken care of, about 10 or so have been victims of motor vehicle verses cycling accidents.
 It is heartbreaking to see a patient after their accident and know that they will most likely never fully live the quality of life they had before or enjoy the passions of cycling ever again.
 I’m not advocating against exercising or cycling, I’m just encouraging safety.